hetzneronline/community-content/tutorials/DockerComposeAsSystemdService.md

 ## Conclusion

-You have now setup an environment where you can easily start different Docker Compose services as systemd services.
+You have now set up an environment where you can easily start different Docker Compose services as systemd services.
 For each additional service you just need to:
-* create the according `/etc/docker-compose/servicename` directory
+* Create the according `/etc/docker-compose/servicename` directory
-* create at least a `/etc/docker-compose/servicename/docker-compose.yml` file (and whatever else you need for the service)
+* Create at least a `/etc/docker-compose/servicename/docker-compose.yml` file (and whatever else you need for the service)
-* start the service via `systemctl start docker-compose@servicename`
+* Start the service via `systemctl start docker-compose@servicename`
-* (optional) start the service on boot with `systemctl enable docker-compose@servicename`
+* (Optional) Start the service on boot with `systemctl enable docker-compose@servicename`